 Animals to See: | Largemouth Bass, Quail |

-These lovely falls can be found on the Tennessee River just south of Lake Guntersville.
+These lovely falls are on the Tennessee River just south of Lake Guntersville.
 They are just 35 feet high but sprawl out over 300 feet.
 They are the third-highest waterfall in Alabama, and while they’re not always in full flow, it makes for a stunning photograph when they are.
 You can walk from the parking lot to a pedestrian bridge that crosses the gorge and offers amazing views of the upstream and downstream of the river and falls.

 6. Chewacla Falls